snek152/SwordSelection/README.md

 <img src="https://i.ibb.co/dPYSmQY/diamondsickles.png" width="16%" alt="diamond sickles"></img>
 <img src="https://i.ibb.co/PWC8gk1/netheritesickles.png" width="16%" alt="netherite sickles"></img>

 Originating in the Neolithic Era, this special harvesting tool was also considered as a weapon because of its unique hook properties.
 In the Sword Selection mod, they are slightly faster than the average sword but do a little less damage in exchange.
 It can be used as a replacement for a hoe and can harvest crops too.
-The iron tier deals 3 damage with 3 attack speed and the stone tier deals 2 damage with 2.8 attack speed.
-Can be dual wielded.
+Can also be dual wielded.

+Attack Speed = 3

+Attack Damage:
+- WOOD = 1
+- STONE = 2
+- IRON = 3
+- GOLD = 1
+- DIAMOND = 4
+- NETHERITE = 5

 ### Broadsword